 - Definition of “rural” – the demographics of rural Missouri, including percentage of land mass, people, economic activity, etc. – and the unique aspects of northern / NE Missouri

-- Expand understanding of the complexity of the economic development of a rural town, and its economic
+- Expand understanding of the complexity of the economic development of a rural town, and its economic engine of agriculture and related businesses, and examples of how the evolution of the farm and agricultural industrialization changed rural living and the rural way of life.

 Evolution of Agriculture